A bowl of lemon ricotta pasta topped with sliced basil, lemon zest and lemon slices

 Ingredients

-- 1/2 cup grated pecorino romano (or parmesan)
+• 1/2 cup grated pecorino romano (or grated parmesan)

 Instructions

-- Boil a large pot of salted water, and cook pasta according to package directions for al dente.
+• Cook the pasta.
+Boil a large pot of salted water and cook your pasta according to the directions on the package for al dente.
 Before draining, reserve 1/2 – 1 cup of pasta water for later.

-- Stir to coat the pasta, slowly adding reserved water until a creamy sauce forms.
-Season with salt & pepper, to taste.
+Stir to coat the pasta, slowly adding reserved pasta water until a creamy sauce forms.

 Nutrition